Year of entry

 English language requirements

-All of our courses require an English language qualification or test.
-For most students, this requirement can be met with a 4 or C in GCSE English.
-Please see our English Language guidance pages for further details, including English language test information for international students.
-For those students who require an English language test, this course requires a test from Group A.
+All our courses require an English language qualification or test.
+Most students meet this through a 4 or C in GCSE English.
+Please visit our English Language pages for details, including test information for international students.
+For students who require a test, this course requires a result from Group A.

 Alternative and contextual offers

-We're committed to ensuring equality of opportunity to all our applicants with the potential and motivation to succeed, regardless of background.
-That's why we operate a range of alternative offer schemes with clear eligibility criteria, including contextual offers, offers for those studying within the Keele region, and recognising a range of additional qualifications in your offer.
+We're committed to ensuring equality of opportunity for applicants with the potential and motivation to succeed, regardless of background.
+We offer alternative offer schemes with clear eligibility criteria, including contextual offers, offers for those studying in the Keele region, and recognition of a range of additional qualifications.

 General information